dotnet/runtime/src/tools/illink/docs/error-codes.md

 #### `IL1039`: Reference assembly '{assemblyPath}' could not be loaded

 - A reference assembly input passed via -reference could not be loaded.

+#### `IL1040`: Failed to resolve {name}

+Metadata element 'name' cannot be resolved.
+This usually means there is a version mismatch between dependencies.

 ----
 ## Warning Codes